-Are you good at physics and maths and interested in working with an aircraft and spacecraft?
-Then, you might like to pursue a career as an Aerospace Engineer.
+Are you good at physics and maths and interested in working with air and spacecraft?
+Then, you can pursue a career as an Aerospace Engineer.

-You would need a bachelor's degree in engineering in aerospace or aeronautical engineering.
-Earning a relevant postgraduate degree can make you more employable for an entry role.
+To become an aerospace engineer in Australia, you need a bachelor's degree in aerospace or aeronautical engineering.
+A relevant postgraduate degree makes you more appealing to potential employers.

-Do you want to be an Aerospace Engineer and like to know more about what it involves?
-You have come to the right place.
-This blog provides you with an overview of the career, discusses the responsibilities and roles, career trajectories, study paths, the steps to being an Aerospace Engineer, and more.
+This blog provides an overview of the career.
+It discusses the responsibilities and roles, degrees, courses, qualifications, career trajectories, study paths, salary, the steps to becoming an Aerospace Engineer, and more.

 1. What Is An Aerospace Engineer?